People: Users with edit access

 A connector with text that the PDF importer "breaks" into two lines.

-For complex drawings, the PDF importer will sometimes link the drawings to overlapping or nearby objects, for example as connectors.
+For complex drawings, the PDF importer may sometimes incorrectly link parts of the drawing to overlapping or nearby objects, interpreting them as connectors where none were intended.

 A drawing may import as linked to a nearby or overlapping object.

-✏️ The PDF format does not support GIFs.
+✏️ Note: The PDF file format itself does not support animated GIFs.
+This is a limitation of PDF, not the Miro importer.

 Images